maennel/hackvent2020/introduction.md

 Thanks to a more community driven approach I was able to unblock myself with the help of others either from the Discord server or via other channels.

 Dear reader, have fun going through the challenges and my solutions.
 It would be great hearing from you if this inspires you to participate next year.
+To do so, check out news on or related to https://hacking-lab.com/.
+This year's HackVent 2020 took place at https://competition.hacking-lab.com/.

 Yours,